 Even under the best circumstances, LGBTQ refugees face enormous challenges when fleeing persecution and violence.
 Yet the Trump Administration’s executive orders on refugees and immigrants make the process even more difficult.
 The orders essentially shut the door on LGBTQ people trying to flee some of the most homophobic and transphobic countries in the world.

-Joining HRC’s Cobb for the panel were Jennifer Quigley of Human Rights First, Ayaz Shalal from Iraq (who participated via Skype), Arsham Parsi from Canada-based Iranian Railroad for Queer Refugees, Mona Siam of Jordan, and Samia Bhatti from Pakistan, who is currently at watchdog organization Freedom House.
+Joining HRC’s Cobb for the panel were Jennifer Quigley of Human Rights First, Ayaz Shalal from Iraq (who participated via Skype), Arsham Parsi from Canada-based Iranian Railroad for Queer Refugees, Mona Siam of Jordan, and "Martina" from Pakistan.

 The briefing offered an opportunity to share stories about how the Trump Administration’s policies have negatively impacted LGBTQ refugees.
 For many, leaving home can mean the difference between life or death.
-Bhatti, a woman who fled Pakistan, said, “I was vulnerable and not feeling safe, even when just going to the grocery store.
+Martina, who was the first Pakistani citizen to successfully change her gender marker on her official documents, said, “I was vulnerable and not feeling safe, even when just going to the grocery store.
 If I had been banned coming to the U.S., I’m sure I would be dead today.”

 Simply getting out of the country and resettling can take years and is fraught with peril.
 Siam spoke about how refugees like her often face violence while waiting to relocate to a safe country.
 “We are afraid to be caught in a system that will persecute us,” she said.
 “So we hide in isolation, afraid to get stuck in unsafe refugee camps.”